shfischer/WKLIFE-FAQ/README.md

 </summary>

 There is no need to annually update life-history parameters.
-If new growth pa-rameters are available and these are substantially different from previous esti-mates, these should be used.
+If new growth pa-rameters are available and these are substantially different from previous esti-mates, these new ones should be used.
 To ensure consistency in the calculation, derived values such as the reference length LF=M should also be updated and the historical mean catch length compared to this new reference length.
 Growth parameters and derived metrics such as the reference length should be periodically reevalu-ated, e.g. every 3-5 years, following a similar schedule to benchmarks for Catego-ry 1 data-rich stocks, but kept constant in-between unless there is compelling new evidence for a change.

 *Question source: WGDEEP for WKLIFE XII 2023*